CHTJonas/starsign/README.md

 ## Motivations

 There's already a myriad of other cryptographic tools and libraries out there for managing digital signatures so why use something new?
-Here's a few of the reasons behind why I wrote Starsign:
+Here's a few of my goals for Starsign:

+* I want a tool that's as simple to use as possible with one command line flag to sign and one to verify.
+* I want a tool that's composable and works well with UNIX pipes or as a library for other Go applications.
+* I want a tool that has little, if any, configuration.
+* I want a tool that reuses my [already distributed SSH keys](https://github.com/CHTJonas.keys) for signing.
+* I want a tool that is easy to audit and has minimal third-party dependencies (i.e. standard library only).
+* I want a tool that's written in a modern memory-safe language and which is easy to cross-compile.
 * I **don't** want to use anything PGP-based.
-* I want a tool that's written in a modern memory-safe language.
-* I want a tool that is easy to audit and has minimal third-party dependencies (i.e. standard library only).
-* I want a tool that's as simple to use as possible.
-There should be one option to sign and one to verify.
-Nothing else.
-* I [already distribute](https://github.com/CHTJonas.keys) my SSH keys so let's reuse those for signing.

-If those all sound like good reasons then Starsign may be for you.
+If those all seem like good ideas then Starsign may be for you.

 ## Usage

 Make sure that the `SSH_AUTH_SOCK` environment variable contains the path to your agent's UNIX socket.
+Personally I use Filippo Valsorda's [yubikey-agent](https://github.com/FiloSottile/yubikey-agent) but it also works perfectly with OpenSSH's agent.

 ```
 Usage: